kevincvanhorn/Not-All-Sheep/README.md

 # This-Mackerel-Sky
-A 2D Fast-paced Action Platformer with transforming mechanics, following a conflicted Grim Reaper in a world where humans are extinct.
+A fast-paced 2D Action Platformer following a conflicted Grim Reaper in a world where humans are extinct.